prithajnath/resume/README.md

 - Analyzed e-commerce data from Google Analytics and Adobe Analytics and generated ad-hoc reports using R, SQL and Python
 - Implemented CI/CD pipelines for bare metal servers using Docker and GitLab CI
 - Built a Python tool to concurrently scrape 100+ sites and keep track of changes in critical DOM elements

-# Education

-## SUNY Plattsburgh, BS in Computer Science

-- Aug.
-2013 to May 2017

 # Projects